ni/measurement-plugin-labview/docs/README.md

         ![New measurement dialog](images/New%20measurement%20dialog.png)

-    - This will create a new measurement service library in the project with the required assets and helpers (like `Measurement Service Helpers.lvlib`) for developing a measurement service.
+    - This will create a new measurement service library and a helper library that can be used to develop a measurement service.

         ![Measurement library files](images/Measurement%20library%20files.png)